jeppeml/power-price-monitor/README.md

 - ESP32 board, made for FireBeetle 2 ESP32-E IoT, but any other board should do.
 You need to change the neopixel RGB led pin from D8 to your relevant GPIO
 - RGB LED (Neopixel, built in on the Firebeetle)
 - Philips Hue bridge
-- Push button (for resetting WiFi credentials, built in on GPIO27 on the Firebeetle)
+- Push button (for resetting WiFi credentials and custom values for colors and prices, built in on GPIO27 on the Firebeetle)

 ## Software Requirements
 - PlatformIO IDE (or you might change main.cpp to main.ino and get lucky with the Arduino IDE)
-- ESP32 board library
+- ESP32 board library (Beware Espressif changed the WifiSecureClient.h in 3.x, but I set a specific version dependency for 2.x, so if you update it will need to be updated to the new NetworkSecure.h or whatever it is called)
 - FastLED library
 - ArduinoJson library
 - ESP32mDNS